BANGAUTOGLASS

 Most comprehensive auto insurance policies cover windshield replacement, and many MDX owners are pleasantly surprised to find their deductible is waived or minimal for glass claims.
 The more important question for the MDX is whether your policy also covers ADAS camera calibration — and increasingly, many do, because calibration is a required part of a proper windshield replacement on a camera-equipped vehicle, not an optional add-on.

 If you haven't started an insurance claim yet, Bang AutoGlass can help walk you through the process and assist you in understanding what your coverage may include.
-We don't file the claim on your behalf, but we can help you ask the right questions and make sure calibration is included in what's being authorized — because leaving it out creates problems down the road.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Don't Wait for the Crack to Spread